top of page

 Are affidavits used in court?

-In Florida, affidavits and sworn statements are only valid when properly notarized and sworn under oath.
-Skipping steps or making small errors can render the document useless.
+Affidavits and sworn statements are only valid when properly notarized and sworn under oath.
+Missing even one step can render the document unusable.

 Comments